neuralvis/elpa-mirror/stable-melpa/lisp-butt-mode-readme.txt

-There is a global `global-lisp-butt-mode' and a local `lisp-butt-mode' variant.
+There is a global `lisp-butt-global-mode' and a local `lisp-butt-mode' variant.

 Global:

-- Toggle the mode with {M-x global-lisp-butt-mode RET}.
+- Toggle the mode with {M-x lisp-butt-global-mode RET}.
-- Activate the mode with {C-u M-x global-lisp-butt-mode RET}.
+- Activate the mode with {C-u M-x lisp-butt-global-mode RET}.
-- Deactivate the mode with {C-u -1 M-x global-lisp-butt-mode RET}.
+- Deactivate the mode with {C-u -1 M-x lisp-butt-global-mode RET}.

 Local: